NewAlexandria/leadership_readme/ticketing-best-practices.md

 💡 Time estimations are a guess, but are treated as commitments.
 That is a system that people will 'game'.
 Break the bad habits by developed in-house or per-team guesses of complexity.
 Complexity 'steps' are much more intuitive and easier to guess.

 You will need to choose a counting system, and a socialize a rubric for modeling risk.

 The first is the easiest.
 Most seem to choose a fibonacci scale, or a binary scale.
 The important element seems like the gaps between the numbers.... or at least, the rubric and the gaps need to relate to each other.
 'Fibs' make it hard for most people to keep counting higher.   i.e. 3,5,8,13,21,34,55,89 is harder than 8,16,32,64,128, let along 4,5,6,7,8,9.
 Let's see what this means, with a complexity-based rubric.

 As work specs (tickets) get bigger, the complexity increases.
 Complexity implicitly means that the task at focus can be affected by other parts of the system, or even other externalities.
 These go so far as the proverbial 'unknown unknowns'.
 Most people are bad at guessing these, and the problem only has minor solution given more experience and audit-mindset.

 ##### E Pluribus Unum

 Most teams begin by considering their **smallest type of change**.
 Usually a task that happens often and cannot be automated.
 Finding this 'base unit' challenges people in their assumptions about automation, and minimum thresholds for coordinating work tasks.
-Over the long-term, you will see backlog grooming and estimation meetings debate if some task is 'too small' to be counted as '1 point'.
+Over the long-term, you will see backlog refining and estimation meetings debate if some task is 'too small' to be counted as '1 point'.
 My principle here is to avoid having more than a couple of these each week for a typical engineer/developer.
 If more than that, something wrong — such as bad QA (too many small bugs being released into production), or developers essentially acting as customer-service or account management.

 ##### Counting Up

 Deciding if a task is the next largest number [of points] is not just about doing "more 1s" but about finding something that is conceptually more complex than the previous number.
 In principle, this is based on externalities — like non-stdlib code libraries, code frameworks, APIs, and more, even sometimes when there is enough human comms in the loop of the work.

 General, people who have worked in a given area (backend, fronend, devop, data eng, data sci, etc) have the experience to guess at when something involves enough complexity that it could be counted as the next higher number.
 'Sr' and 'Lead' level staff, especially.

 One way to handle the complexity rubric is to add a point for each kind/type of thing involved, and another for each that is the first time the pattern will be implemented.

 Whatever rubric is chosen, socialize it, and stick to it for several estimation meetings, to give it a chance.
 From there, retrospective and decide how to revise it.

 ##### Backlog Caps

 Aim to have a limit on the largest point-size card that can be put on the backlog.

 This principle comes from the reality that many tasks are dleayed excessibely because they were not sized correctly in the first place.
 For many teams using a fib scale, 5 or 8pt cards seem to be the largest.
 You will naturally get a sense of the right size, based on what are typical point-sizes for cards at each of the stages: chartering > storymapping > backlog.

 Don't be afraid to break-up a ticket after it's been started, if the team finds it was not well understood.
 It can sometimes help to 'push through' and learn from the mistake, but more often than not, the poor scoping will cause delays that will frustrate everyone.
 A stitch in time saves nine.